 The RTP Committee shall judge the significance of scholarly work and the venue in which it appears, seeking consultation with others as appropriate.
 Significance is, of course, the key for either tenure or promotion.
-Significance is a determination to be made by those most intimate with the field-in this case, the RTP committee, on behalf of the department, based on the prevailing standards and expectations of the discipline, as demonstrated by the full range of evidence, including outside evaluations solicited by the RTP committee after reaching agreement with the candidate as to the appropriateness of the referees (see 4.C below).
+Significance is a determination to be made by those most intimate with the field-in this case, the RTP committee, on behalf of the department, based on the prevailing standards and expectations of the discipline, as demonstrated by the full range of evidence, which may (but is not required to) include letters or evaluations solicited by the candidate and addressed to the RTP committee chair.